Breaking Changes to Database Engine Features in SQL Server 2016

 Breaking Changes in SQL Server 2016 (13.x)

-Using the MD2, MD4, MD5, SHA, or SHA1 hash algorithms (not recommended) requires setting the database compatibility level to earlier than 130.
+The MD2, MD4, MD5, SHA, and SHA1 algorithms are not available under compatibility level 130.
+Using the MD2, MD4, MD5, SHA, or SHA1 hash algorithm is not recommended, but can be done by setting the database compatibility level to a value lower than 130.

-For information about breaking changes in SQL Server version 2014, and in some earlier versions, see Breaking Changes to Database Engine Features in SQL Server 2014.
+For information about breaking changes in SQL Server 2014 (12.x), and in some earlier versions, see Breaking Changes to Database Engine Features in SQL Server 2014.

 Archived Documentation for Very Old Versions of SQL Server

 We accumulate and retain documentation for very old versions of SQL Server in a set of archive webpages.
 You can see these archives at SQL Server previous versions documentation.

 As of November 2018, these archives include the documentation for at least the following:

 - SQL Server 2008 R2

 - SQL Server 2005

 Deprecated Database Engine Features in SQL Server 2016